 To take part in the Running Start program, you must be under the age of 21, enrolled as a junior or senior at SWHS, have earned 15.0 or more credits, and meet all college eligibility requirements.
 Please see your school counselor for information, credit check, and a Running Start Contract of Understanding.

 Am I automatically admitted?

 No. Each community college has an admissions/placement test which will help determine whether you are ready for college-level work, which includes writing clearly and being able to read for full understanding.

 How do I apply?

-Each community college has a Running Start Application (which is different from the regular student application).
-You can get this application in the SWHS Counseling Center or from the community college.
+Each community college has a Running Start Application (which is different from the regular undergraduate application).
+You can get these applications on the community college websit.
 There will be an admissions/testing fee that you will be required to pay.

 What will it cost me?

-While in the Running Start program, you will be required to pay for all credits taken over the 15 credit maximum in any one college quarter, courses which fall below the 100 level (except by authorization through your SWHS Counselor), all book and lab fees, etc. You must also provide your own transportation and meals.
+While in the Running Start program, you will be required to pay for all credits taken over the 15 credit maximum in any one college quarter, courses which fall below the 100 level, all book and lab fees, etc. You must also provide your own transportation and meals.

 Who can advise me?

-SWHS Counselors can answer general questions about the Running Start Program and courses needed to meet SWHS graduation requirements.
-See the community college Running Start Advisor to answer questions about courses, available degrees, and other college related issues.
+Your SWHS School Counselor can answer general questions about the Running Start Program and courses needed to meet SWHS graduation requirements.
+See the community college Running Start Advisor to answer questions about courses, available degrees, and other college related information.